 In this way, customer success can be seen as a highly “proactive” customer service.
 It is about optimizing the customer experience in a way that the customer experience is of the highest quality, and the desired outcome is reached easily.

 It encompasses all the departments of your organization, (including high-quality customer service), and begins right from the moment the customers first engage with your product to the time they become happy users (and promoters) of it.

 How To Implement Customer Success In Your SaaS

 Typically, customer success should be practised along every step of the customer journey with processes designed for the same.

 With these steps, the customer success pipeline in SaaS start-ups usually looks like this

-1. Marketing and Pre Sales
+1. Marketing And Pre Sales

-Customer success, marketing and sales form a triangle which needs to be in alignment.
-For achieving the “desired outcome”, your marketing teams have to make sure that the people who they target are the right people, that is, people who would really need what you offer (although this is what good marketers do).
+Customer success, marketing and sales form a triangle that needs to be in alignment.
+For achieving the “desired outcome”, your marketing teams have to make sure that the people they target are the right people, that is, people who would really need what you offer (although this is what good marketers do).
 Identify the people who would be best suited for your product and market it to them.